zeth/inputs/README.rst

 For other examples, keep reading.

 There are no dependencies on Raspberry Pi, Linux or Windows.
-On the Mac, inputs.py needs PyObjC which Apple installs by default in the system Python.
+On the Mac, inputs needs PyObjC which Apple installs by default in the system Python.
 To get PyObjC for your own user-installed Python go to:

     http://pythonhosted.org/pyobjc/